saikoLED/TeensyLED/README.md

 TeensyLED Controller
 ====================
 Copyright Brian Neltner 2015<br/>
-Version 0.3 - April 21, 2015
+Version 0.4 - May 21, 2015

 Summary
 -------
 This provides a basic library and example code for interacting with a RGBW LED light using Hue, Saturation, and Intensity (HSI) mode.
-This version has been updated to match the pinout of the RGBW driver board provided in the associated Eagle Design files included in this repository.
+Also provided are a basic USB interface example, and an example for using the fully isolated DMX interface.

 ![Board Image](Eagle Design/TeensyLED.png)